Co-Design for Intergenerational Communication Tools.

 Bridging generational gaps in mobile communication through co-design with grandparents and grandchildren

-My main role in this study was to organize and prepare the co-design sessions.
-Additionally, support was provided for data analysis and paper writing.
+My role was as the corresponding author, organizing and facilitating the co-design sessions, and supporting data analysis and paper writing.